Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies

 \subsection{Single antibody-S protein complex analysis}

-We first present the BFE changes $\Delta\Delta G$ of SARS-CoV-2 S protein binding domain with antibody 4A8 in Figure~\ref{fig:7C2L_4A8}, which is the only complex that is not on the RBD in our collections of S protein and antibody complexes.
-Most mutations have small changes in their binding free energies, while some of them have large changes.
-Notably, 25 out of 59 mutations on the binding domain have positive BFE changes, which means that the mutations increase affinities and would make protein-protein interactions more stable.
-However, the majority (58\%) of mutations have negative BFE changes, including high-frequency mutations, M153I, S254F, and S255F.
-It is also noted that many mutations on the binding domain, such as G142D and K147N, have significant negative free energy changes.
-The mutations on the binding domain with negative binding affinities reveal that the binding of antibody 4A8 and S protein will be potentially disrupted.
+{For four antibody-S protein complexes, since there are too many mutations, we only consider those mutations whose frequencies are greater than 10.} We first present the BFE changes ($\Delta\Delta G$) of SARS-CoV-2 S protein binding domain with antibody 4A8 in Figure~\ref{fig:7C2L_4A8}, which is {one of the three complexes} that are not on the RBD in our collections of S protein and antibody complexes. {A total 141 of 540 mutations on residues ID from 14 to 226 have frequencies larger than 10.} Most mutations have small BFE changes {(from $-0.5$ kcal/mol to $0.5$ kcal/mol)} in their binding free energies, while { 28 mutations have negative BFE changes less than $-0.5$ kcal/mol}.
+Notably, {53 out of 141} mutations on the binding domain have positive BFE changes, which means that the mutations increase affinities and would make the S protein-4A8 interactions more stable.
+However, the majority {(63\%)} of mutations have negative BFE changes, including high-frequency mutations, {R102I, and W152C with frequencies of 89 and 356, respectively.
+Since the largest positive and negative BFE changes are 0.37 and -2.06 (-3.1 if low frequency mutations are counted) kcal/mol, respectively, the prediction indicates that antibody 4A8 isolated from 10 convalescent patients at the early stage of the pandemic \cite{chi2020neutralizing} is an optimized product of the human immune system with respect to the original S protein.} It is also noted that many mutations on the binding domain, such as {W152L, S247N, and Y248H}, have significant negative free energy changes.
+The mutations on the binding domain with large negative BFE changes reveal that the binding of antibody 4A8 and S protein will be potentially disrupted.